adamsong/custom-flags/README.md

 1. Download either the latest release from this repo, or SpaceDock
 1. Unzip the downloaded file into the BepInEx plugins folder
 1. Place png files into `<KSP 2 Install Directory>/flags` and they will appear in game.

-## Building from source
-1. Download the repo
-1. Open the solution
-1. Drag game assembly into the `external_dlls/` folder
-1. Build the project